Elizovo Airport: Military operating unit

-The 865th Fighter Aviation Regiment was activated as an Assault Aviation regiment in 1939.
+The 865th Fighter Aviation Regiment (865 IAP) was activated as an Assault Aviation regiment in 1939.
 After two redesignations, it was renamed the 410th Assault Aviation Regiment in October 1944.
 It has been located at the base since 1945.
 In April 1949, it was renamed again as the 865th Fighter Aviation Regiment, and was later transferred to the Soviet Air Defence Forces, and renamed the 865th Fighter Aviation Regiment PVO.
-From April 1986, it was assigned to the 6th Air Defence Division, 11th Independent Air Defence Army, PVO, until its reassignment to the Pacific Fleet.
-On 1 July 1998, it was transferred to the Soviet Pacific Fleet.
-It was equipped with Sukhoi Su-15s from 1974 to 1985, and was reequipped with MiG-31s from 1985.
+From April 1986, it was assigned to the 6th Air Defence Division, 11th Independent Air Defence Army, PVO, until its reassignment to the Soviet Pacific Fleet.
+On 1 July 1998, it was transferred to the Russian Pacific Fleet.
+It was equipped with Sukhoi Su-15s from 1974 to 1985, and was reequipped with Mikoyan MiG-31s in 1985.

+In November 1961, the 317th Independent Mixed Aviation Regiment (317 OSAP) of the Pacific Fleet was established to be a headquarters for an independent long-range reconnaissance aviation squadron flying Tupolev Tu-16Rs; an independent anti-submarine aviation squadron equipped with Beriev Be-6s; and an anti-submarine helicopter squadron with Mil Mi-4M "Hounds".
+In 1969 Beriev Be-12 aircraft arrived to replace the earlier maritime aircraft.
+In 1989 the three squadrons were renumbered as the 1st to 3rd Squadrons of the 317th Independent Mixed Aviation Regiment.
+The Tu-16Rs left service in 1993.

+Naval operations have also taken place here with Tupolev Tu-95MS aircraft with unidentified units.

+As recently as 2024, Google Maps satellite imagery showed several dozen MiG-31 aircraft dispersed throughout the airfield, and a large number of turboprop transports and helicopters.

-Airliner World ran a feature in their August 2008 issue on 'Aviation in Kamchatka,' leading with descriptions of Yelizovo.
+Airliner World ran a feature in their August 2008 issue on 'Aviation in Kamchatka,' leading with descriptions of Elizovo.
 It confirmed the basing of 865 IAP and 317 OSAP, and commented 'the numbers of local military aircraft in open storage do catch the eye'...'difficult to assess whether the aircraft are active or not.'
 One photo showed a total of eleven MiG-31s parked closely together in two groups directly in front of two hardened aircraft shelters built into the hillside.